IsaacBreen/dir2md/README.md

 For example:

-- Get the first 10 lines of a file: `dir2md path/to/file.py[:10]`
+- Get the first 10 lines of a file: `dir2md "path/to/file.py[:10]"`
-- Get lines 10 to 20: `dir2md path/to/file.py[10:20]`
+- Get lines 10 to 20: `dir2md "path/to/file.py[10:20]"`
-- Get everything from line 10 until the end of the file: `dir2md path/to/file.py[10:]`
+- Get everything from line 10 until the end of the file: `dir2md "path/to/file.py[10:]"`
-- Get the first 10 lines of a file followed by an ellpsis: `dir2md path/to/file.py[:10...]`
+- Get the first 10 lines of a file followed by an ellpsis: `dir2md "path/to/file.py[:10...]"`
-- Negative indices: `dir2md path/to/file.py[-10:]`
+- Negative indices: `dir2md "path/to/file.py[-10:]"`
-- Multiple truncations: `dir2md path/to/file.py[:10 20:]`
+- Multiple truncations: `dir2md "path/to/file.py[:10 20:]"`
+- Omit the entire contents of the file with an ellipsis: `dir2md "path/to/file.py[..]"`

 This syntax can be used with wildcards as well.

+The quotation marks are required to prevent your shell from interpreting the brackets as special characters.

 ```bash
 dir2md *.py[:10]   # First 10 lines of all .py files